-First, the 5 Scrum values - Openness, Respect, Commitment, Courage and Focus, align well with the philosophy of Servant
+First, the 5 Scrum values - Openness, Respect, Commitment, Courage, and Focus, align well with the philosophy of Servant Leadership.

-  Leadership.

-  It's about your character and behaviours.
+It's about your character and behaviors.
 How you practice what you preach to your people.
-Do you respect your people,

-  show openness while listening to their ideas, display courage in keeping their needs ahead of yours etc.
+Do you respect your people, show openness while listening to their ideas, display courage in keeping their needs ahead of yours etc.

 Servant Leadership and Scrum Master Role

 The Scrum Master is a Servant-Leader for the Scrum Team – Scrum Guide.
 To encourage Servant Leadership behavior, the Scrum Master role by design, does not have organizational authority or power.